University of the Philippines Film Institute: Institute directors

 Prior to the merger with the Department of Film and Audio-Visual Communication, the UP Film Center had an appointed director since it was founded in 1976.
 The UP Film Center itself evolved from a smaller organization, the UP Film Society, which saw a burgeoning in the early 1970s amid student unrest during martial law.
 Eventually, the title "UP Film Center Director" was renamed into "UPFI Director" to reflect the change within the Institute's administration.

 Student organizations

 There are four student organizations housed in the UP Film Institute.
 Of the four, the Filmmaker's Guild of UP (FGUP) is believed to be inactive.
-The organizations are associated with the College of Mass Communication and are academic-based, non-profit, and university-wide.
+The organizations are associated with the College of Media and Communication and are academic-based, non-profit, and university-wide.